-We carried out an announced inspection at Dearne Valley Health Centre on the 4 November 2015.
+We carried out an announced inspection at Kirkburton Health Centre on the 24 November 2015.
 During our visit we:

-- Spoke with a range of staff, which included a GP, a GP trainee, the practice manager, a practice nurse and a member of the administration team. - Spoke with two patients who used the service and a member of the patient participation group.
+- Spoke with a range of staff, which included a GP, two practice nurses, the practice manager, a health care assistant and a member of the administration team. - Spoke with three patients who used the service and members of the patient participation group. - Reviewed comment cards where patients and members of the public shared their views and experiences of the service.

-- Reviewed comment cards where patients and members of the public shared their views and experiences of the - Observed the interactions between patients/carers and reception staff. - · Looked at templates and information the practice used to deliver patient care and treatment plans.
+- Observed the interactions between patients/carers and reception staff. - Looked at templates and information the practice used to deliver patient care and treatment plans.